anukaal/SQLI-LABS/README.md

 In Lessons 11 & 12 we come to error-based SQL Injections in HTML forms.
 So we have a login page and we try to login using **username=”admin” password=”password“**.
 We get a failed login attempt response.

 Now we try the query again, using **username=” ‘ ” and password= ” ‘ “** (single quotes).
 We get a login failed attempt again.
+Similarly, the failed login error appears for double quotes for both username and password.
+But when we enter a double quote for just the username the SQL breaks and has an error.

+When we use a backslash (/) we get a better understanding of the query.
+We come to the result that we have a double quote followed by the bracket.
+Hence we have successfully derived the query.
+So the knowledge we take out from this result is that the developer has used the query.

+**Select * from TABLE where username= (“$uname”) and password=(“$password”) LIMIT 0,1**